Arrow pointing right

 Supporting Employees with ADHD at Work

 If an employee discloses that they have ADHD (or experience similar challenges), the best approach is to listen and ask how you can help.
-Some individuals may already have strategies or ADHD treatment plans that work for them, while others may need guidance in identifying what adjustments would be beneficial.
+Some individuals may already have strategies or treatment plans that work for them, while others may need guidance in identifying what adjustments would be beneficial.

 Workplace adjustments (also called reasonable accommodations) are changes or modifications made to a job, work environment, or the way tasks are carried out to support employees with ADHD.
 These adjustments help employees work effectively while ensuring they have equal opportunities to succeed.